How To Prevent Plastic Use In Your Home

 Plastic bag consumption is getting out of control.
 According to a 2013 update from the New South Wales Parliamentary Research Service, between the years 2002-2007 plastic bag use fell from 5.95 billion bags to 3.93 billion.
 While this does show some improvement, which may be due to retail incentives and governmental changes to reduce plastic bag use, this is still a staggering figure.
+You can have an impact by learning how to prevent plastic use in your home.

 A 2007 study in Australia found that once used, 84 per cent of plastic bags end up in landfill sites, meaning that although new bag usage may have declined, Australians are still facing the considerable challenge of how to store or safely dispose of carrier bags.
 While the jury is still out on the potentially harmful gases and other substances that are released during the disposal of plastic bags, and the average bag taking 1,000 years to naturally break down, this is a problem that needs to be dealt with urgently.